LispCookbook/cl-cookbook/emacs-ide.md

     *   Provides REPL which is hooked to implementation directly in Emacs
     *   Has integrated Common Lisp debugger with Emacs interface
     *   Interactive object-inspector in Emacs buffer
-    *   Has own minor mode which enhances lisp-mode in many ways
+    *   Has its own minor mode which enhances lisp-mode in many ways
     *   Supports every common Common Lisp implementation
     *   Readily available from MELPA
     *   Actively maintained